The Detroit Black Community Food Security Network (DBCFSN)

 efforts to foster food justice and food security in Detroit.
 While our specific focus is on Detroit’s

 African-American community, we realize that improved policy and an improved localized food system is a benefit to

 all Detroit residents.

-our consciousness about food.
-In 2006 we planted and maintained a ¼ acre garden near the 4-H Community Center
+and to change our consciousness about food.
+In 2006 we planted and maintained a ¼ acre garden near the 4-H

-on McClellan near Gratiot on Detroit’s eastside.
-In 2007 we partnered with the Shrine of the Black Madonna
+Community Center on McClellan near Gratiot on Detroit’s eastside.
+In 2007 we partnered with the Shrine of

-to plant and maintain a ¾ acre mini-farm near Broadstreet and Collingwood.
-This year, we enter our second
+the Black Madonna to plant and maintain a ¾ acre mini-farm near Broadstreet and Collingwood.
+This year, we

-growing season at D-Town, our two acre farm at Rouge Park in Northwestern Detroit.
-Our produce is grown using
+enter our second growing season at D-Town, our two acre farm at Rouge Park in Northwestern Detroit.
+Our produce

-sustainable, chemical-free practices, and sold at the farm sites, Eastern Market, and markets for urban growers
+is grown using sustainable, chemical-free practices, and sold at the farm sites, Eastern Market, and markets for

 June 2007 we acquired use of a ½ acre lot, on Collingwood at Cascade, on Detroit’s westside, owned by the Pan